Scotian Shelf

-The Scotian Shelf is a geological formation, part of the Continental shelf, located southwest of Nova Scotia, Canada.
-It covers an area of 120000 km2, is 700 km long and ranges in width from 120 to 240 km.
+The Scotian Shelf is a geological formation that is part of the continental shelf southwest of Nova Scotia, Canada.
+It covers an area of 120000 km2, is 700 km long, and has a width from 120 to 240 km.
 It has an average depth of 90 m.
 The Scotian Shelf contains the ecologically important Scotian Shelf Large Marine Ecosystem (LME) and the Scotian Shelf Waters (SSW).

 The northeastern boundary is defined by the Laurentian Channel, where it drops off to 400 m.
 Further south is the continental slope, which sharply drops off to a depth of more than 3000 m.
 The southwestern boundary ends at the Northeast Channel, including the Gulf of Maine.